rfshelley/Documentation/ref-docs/event-ref.rst

     ``getLinkText()`` is deprecated.
 Use :ref:`event_ref_get_display_name` instead.

-The user-friendly name of the source of this event.
+The user-friendly name of the source of this Event.
 Typically the user-assigned device label.

 ----